 Our organization's guiding principles of Integrity, Service, and Community form the foundation for our actions and decisions in all that we do.

 Constant dedication to the highest standard of conduct and a commitment to always doing the right thing simply because it is the right thing regardless of risk or reward.

 Dedicating our time and energy to the commitment of serving the practical needs of others.

 Understanding we are part of and serve something greater than ourselves and creating opportunities for positive interactions with those we serve.

-Undersheriff Todd Rowell
+Sheriff Todd Rowell

-Following his enlistment in the military, Undersheriff Rowell attended both the Corrections Academy and the Police Academy at The Delta-Montrose Technical College.
+Following his enlistment in the military, Sheriff Rowell attended both the Corrections Academy and the Police Academy at The Delta-Montrose Technical College.
 He graduated at the top of his class at the Police Academy in 2000 and was hired by the Mesa County Sheriff’s Office the same year.

-While working as a Sergeant in The Professional Standards Unit, Undersheriff Rowell continued his education at Colorado Mesa University and earned an Associate’s Degree in Criminal Justice and a Bachelor’s Degree in Public Administration.
+While working as a Sergeant in The Professional Standards Unit, Sheriff Rowell continued his education at Colorado Mesa University and earned an Associate’s Degree in Criminal Justice and a Bachelor’s Degree in Public Administration.
 He is a graduate of County Sheriffs of Colorado’s Command Staff Institute and Northwestern University’s Supervision of Police Personnel program.

-During his 17 years with the Sheriff’s Office he has served in various leadership positions and received several awards including two life-saving medals.
+During his 20 years with the Sheriff’s Office, Sheriff Rowell has served in various leadership positions and received several awards, including two life-saving medals.
 He also served six years as the President of the Mesa County Deputy Sheriff’s Association.